Art In Motion (AIM)

 Fabric collage sewn onto paper greeting cards. / Round top wooden boxes.
 Cars and dragons.

-Green Goodies / Hijinx Mixed Media / Katie Hogan / Selia Salzsieder Art / Poornima Moorthy / Steph Hagens Art
+Green Goodies / Hijinx Mixed Media / Katie Hogan Art / Selia Salzsieder Art / Poornima Moorthy / Steph Hagens Art

 Mary Fiore